GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (133) .md

 **At Higher Tiers**: For each tier beyond minimum, the range is increased by 5 yards (including the range for redirection) and the biting attack gains a +1 bonus for the purpose of determining if it is a critical hit.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 During the secondary action phase of each such round, it inflicts a piercing attack.
 You are prone during this time.

+#### Thwanething

+**Minimum Tier**: 3

+**Casting Time**: 1 minute

+**Range**: 5 yards

+**Duration**: A number of rounds equal to the spell's tier squared

+**Effect**: You cause some amount of metal whose total volume could fit within a cube whose total volume is X cubed (where X is the spells tier), to soften.
+The material can be shaped like dough.
+It will gradually reharden.
+Alternatively, if the material to be affected is a creature composed of metal, inflict an undamaging attack against that creature.
+If successful, it become vulnerable for a number of rounds equal to the attack's points of success + spell's tier.
+If it is a critical hit, it treats its [Body] as being halved during this time and all attacks against it gain advantage during this time.

+**At Higher Tiers**: These benefits are listed above.

+**Critical Failure**: You have managed to afflict yourself with this in some manner.
+Your [Body], [Rflx], and [Fort] are all halved for a number of minutes equal to the spell's tier.
+Additionally, you are prone and vulnerable during this time.

+[Thwanething Spell]: # "Derived from old english þwǣneþ."

 ### U (3